9.3 Recovery of overpayments

 An overpayment should be established where a recipient receives an amount in excess of the amount to which the recipient was eligible to receive.
 Reasons for establishing an overpayments includes, but are not limited to, delays in reporting changes in circumstances, non-disclosure of information, misrepresentation of facts, administrative error, and excess income and assets that are not exempt under Ontario Works (see Directive 9.4: Overpayments due to excess assets for more information).

 An overpayment should only be established if there is documentation to substantiate it.
-If upon review of an existing overpayment, delivery agents cannot find sufficient documentation/evidence to validate the overpayment, it should not be established or recovered and should be recommended for write off (for more information, please see the Administrative write-off process section).
+If upon review of an existing overpayment, the delivery agent or a delivery partner cannot find sufficient documentation or evidence to validate the overpayment, it should not be established or recovered and should be recommended for write off (for more information, please see the Administrative write-off process section).

 Overpayment for non-compliant recipients